puffyCid/artemis-api/artemis-docs/docs/API/API Scenarios/browsers.md

 ## Chromium Based Browsers

 Chromium is a very popular open source browser.
-Many browsers are based on the Chromium sorce code such as:
+Many browsers are based on the Chromium source code such as:
 - Chrome
 - Edge
 - Brave